BPD vs. NPD: The Similarities & Differences

 Final Thoughts

 It is important to remember that NPD and BPD are both the result of a complex interplay between genetic and environmental influence, that is beyond the diagnosed individual’s control.
 Every person living with BPD or NPD experiences a unique constellation of symptoms and so your individual experience of someone with BPD or NPD may not represent the condition as a whole.
-It is up to us as a community to challenge the stigma that is so readily attached to those with personality disorders and make a conscious effort to stand in solidarity with those who are battling both society and their own brains everyday, to better themselves.
+It is up to us as a community to challenge the stigma that is so readily attached to those with personality disorders and stand in solidarity with those who are battling both society and their own minds to better themselves.

 References